ijborda/100devs/README.md

 The list is fairly simple for now, but I plan to improve it soon!

 ## How It's Made
-Tech used: HTML, CSS, Bootstrap, and JavaScript.
+Tech used: HTML, CSS, Bootstrap, and JavaScript. <a href="https://www.flaticon.com/free-icons/code" title="code icons">Code icons created by Royyan Wijaya - Flaticon</a>

 ## Thanks for checking it out!
 Check out my other projects: